tdulcet/AutoPrimeNet/README.md

-This program will automatically get and register assignments, report assignment progress and results, upload proof files to and download certification starting values from PrimeNet for the Mlucas, GpuOwl, PRPLL, CUDALucas, mfaktc and mfakto GIMPS programs.
+This program will automatically get and register assignments, report assignment progress and results, upload proof files to and download certification starting values from PrimeNet for the Mlucas, GpuOwl, PRPLL, PrMers, CUDALucas, mfaktc and mfakto GIMPS programs.
 It can get assignments and report results to mersenne.ca for exponents above the PrimeNet limit of 1G.
 It also saves its configuration to a 'prime.ini' file by default, so it is only necessary to give most of the arguments once.
-The first time it is run, it will register the current Mlucas/GpuOwl/PRPLL/CUDALucas/mfaktc/mfakto instance with PrimeNet (see the Registering Options below).
+The first time it is run, it will register the current Mlucas/GpuOwl/PRPLL/PrMers/CUDALucas/mfaktc/mfakto instance with PrimeNet (see the Registering Options below).
 Then, it will report assignment results and upload any proof files to PrimeNet immediately.
 It will get assignments on the --timeout interval, or only once if --timeout is 0.
 It will additionally report the progress on the --checkin interval.

 options:
   -h, --help            show this help message and exit